apache/cordova-coho/docs/setting-up-gpg.md

     gpg --armor --export $KEY_ID > $KEY_ID.asc
     scp $KEY_ID.asc people.apache.org:

-Optional:
+#### Optional

-Sign into: https://id.apache.org/ and add your fingerprint (not your KEY_ID)
-  * This will cause emails from Apache to you to be encrypted.
+Sign into: https://id.apache.org/ and add your fingerprint (not your KEY_ID).
+This will cause emails from Apache to you to be encrypted.

-Phew!
-That was easy :P

 ## Importing PMC Members' PGP keys